shasse-NimGuy/ytSearchDownload/README.md

 Proof of concept for retrieving youtube vidoes from a query with no API usage.

-To use program either supply a query (ProgramName url) otherwise defaults to "memes".
+To use program either supply a query (ProgramName searchTerm) otherwise defaults to "memes".

 Program also doesnt always query as desired.
 Probobly something to do with the user agent of the get request.